Maple Leaf Foods'

 Curtis Frank, President and Chief Executive Officer, Maple Leaf Foods Inc.

-“Under Curtis’ leadership, Maple Leaf Foods is on a path to deliver best-in-class CPG performance, while Canada Packers, under the leadership of Dennis, will be unleashed to leverage its unique capabilities and industry-leading performance to take advantage of new prospects for growth.
+“Under Curtis’ leadership, Maple Leaf Foods is on a path to deliver best-in-class CPG performance, while Canada Packers, under Dennis' leadership, will be unleashed to leverage its unique capabilities and industry-leading performance to take advantage of new prospects for growth.
 I am passionate about both of these businesses and have absolute confidence in the powerful potential of this transaction.

 Our shareholders will be able to participate in not one, but two strong, independent, sustainable and purpose-driven businesses, each with a clear mandate and investment profile, and all our stakeholders will participate in the shared value we will generate.”